 Welcoming the first campers in 1946 was a lifelong dream come true for Aunt Marion and Uncle Max.
 They named camp after their children Ken and Carolyn, and started with a 60-acre site and 26 campers, including 11 nieces and nephews who addressed them as Aunt Marion and Uncle Max.
 The names stuck from that day forward with tens of thousands of campers, staff, parents and grandparents.

 Uncle Max and Aunt Marion are sadly no longer with us, but their wonderful legacy continues to influence the lives of countless children and adults alike around the world.
 Their children Ken and Carolyn, and grandchildren Pam Caldwell Nootbaar, Lindsey Caldwell Johnson, and Steve Caldwell are all active members of Kennolyn’s Board of Directors.
-Pam is also Kennolyn’s General Manager and is passionate about maintaining the beloved camp traditions and values so important to Uncle Max and Aunt Marion.
+Pam is Kennolyn’s General Manager and Lindsey is our Camper Experience Coordinator.
+Together, with over 30 years of leadership from Camps Director Andrew Townsend, they are passionate about maintaining the beloved camp traditions and values so important to Uncle Max and Aunt Marion.